fralfaro/portfolio/docs/about_me/teaching_exp.md

 </p>

 * **Lecturer**.
 Introduction to Deep Learning.
 * **Specialist**.
-Work committee for the process of creating and updating study plans for the Department of Computer Science.
+Work committee for the process of planning, design and create new programs of study for the Department of Informatics.